KGF: Chapter 2: Theatrical

 K.G.F: Chapter 2 was originally scheduled to release in theatres on 23 October 2020, coinciding with Dussehra festival.
 However, the release was postponed due to the COVID-19 pandemic in India.
 In January 2021, the filmmakers announced that it will be released theatrically on 16 July 2021.
 However, it was postponed again for the same reason.
 The Karnataka State Anti-Tobacco Cell sent a notice to actor Yash, producer Vijay Kiragandur and filmmaker Prashanth Neel on 11 January 2021 as the makers failed to display the anti-smoking warning message, particularly in the sequences that involve Yash smoking.
 As per the law, anti-smoking warnings have to be displayed to stop fans from emulating it.
 On 22 August 2021, the new release date was announced as 14 April 2022.
 Finally it was released on 14 April 2022 in Kannada and dubbed versions of Telugu, Hindi, Tamil and Malayalam languages.
 It became the first Kannada movie to release in Greece.
-It is also the first Kannada film to release in IMAX.
+It was also the first Kannada film to release in IMAX.
 It is also the first Kannada film to release in South Korea.
 It was also the first commercial Kannada movie to release in Pakistan.
 On July 14, 2023, both KGF 1 and 2 released in Japan, even in Japanese dub.